-A major semiconductor manufacturing facility in New Mexico replaces bromine and hypochlorite water treatment regimen with MIOX Mixed Oxidant Solution to recycle tooling process water for industrial cooling tower water treatment.
+A major semiconductor manufacturing facility replaces bromine and hypochlorite water treatment regimen with MIOX Mixed Oxidant Solution to recycle tooling process water for industrial cooling tower water treatment.
 The installation is particularly important as it proves yet again Mixed Oxidant Solution as an effective biocide for ammonia-laden waste water and in high pH environments.
 Furthermore, the facility will:

 Save over $240,000/year on chemical costs alone with MIOX

 Improve plant safety by eliminating 10,000 gallons of chemical stored on site

 MIOX Senior Scientist, Dr. Andy Boal, will present a paper on the topic at the 2015 Cooling Technology Institute (CTI) conference, “Alternative To Bromine Improves Cooling Water Microbial Control and Overall Treatment”.

 Watch this video to learn how MIOX works in cooling towers:

 Top Ammonia producer replaces chlorine gas with MIOX sodium hypochlorite chlorine generator and is successfully controlling biological contaminants for cooling tower water treatment.
 MIOX sodium hypochlorite generators are designed to produce the absolute lowest cost hypochlorite on the market.
 Modular industrial water treatment system designs by MIOX give customers the option of switching between chlorine generator cells and MIOX Mixed Oxidant Solution cells – all within the same enclosure and footprint.